International Association of Fairs & Expos

-More than 3,200 fairs are held in North America each year, offering visitors a rich variety of industrial exhibits, demonstrations and competitions.
+More than 3,200 fairs are held in North America each year, offering visitors a rich variety of industrial exhibits, demonstrations, and competitions.
 Because those running these fairs take great care to ensure our safety at these events, we seldom give it a thought.

-“Anyone running a public event needs to do everything possible to insure a safe venue,” said Curry Roberts, president of the State Fair of Virginia, Inc. “We all have an interest in training; it’s the right thing to do.”
+“Anyone running a public event needs to do everything possible to ensure a safe venue,” said Curry Roberts, president of the State Fair of Virginia, Inc. “We all have an interest in training; it’s the right thing to do.”

 As a member of the International Association of Fairs and Exhibitions (IAFE), Roberts and others from the State Fair of Virginia organization participated in a recent training at IAFE’s 2004 annual convention.
 As part of IAFE’s convention program, Attainium Corp presented its Disaster Experience tabletop training session, using the State Fair of Virginia fairground as the basis for the customized simulation.

 IAFE is a voluntary non-profit corporation organizing state, district, and county agricultural fairs, state and provincial associations of fairs, expositions, associations, corporations, and individuals into one large association.
 It is interested in the improvement of fairs and allied fields and has a high awareness of and interest in safety issues.

 According to Kate Turner, IAFE meeting planner, the association offers training in some areas of safety at every annual convention.
 “We’ve done a great deal of training in this area, but Attainium provided the first program that was ‘hands-on’ rather than lecture-based,” Turner said.